Alfresco/docs-alfresco/content-services/7.3/develop/reference/surf-framework-ref.md

 ```

 The `alfresco-ticket` authenticator and the `alfresco` connector are both available to Surf developers out of the box
-to connect to an Content Services instance.
+to connect to a Content Services instance.
 All you need to do is define an endpoint that points to an
 Content Services instance and uses the `alfresco` connector.
 Content Services connectors use an
 authenticator to perform a handshake ahead of any actual interaction.
 The handshake establishes who the user is and
 then sets up the connector session so that subsequent requests contain the appropriate connection information